michaeljsteel/NumBAT/docs/source/intro.rst

 :math:`\alpha_s = \alpha_t /v_{\mathrm{p}}^{(\mathrm{a})}` with :math:`v_{\mathrm{p}}^{(\mathrm{a})}` being the elastic phase velocity.

-In a backward SBS problem, where there is genuine gain in Stokes optical field propagating in the negative :math:`z` direction, its power evolves as
+In a backward SBS problem, where there is genuine gain in Stokes optical field propagating in the negative :math:`z` direction, its optical power evolves as

 .. math::

    P^{\mathrm{(s)}}(z) = P_\mathrm{in}^{\mathrm{(s)}} e^{-\Gamma z}.

+In forward Brillouin scattering, the same equations for the couplings :math:`Q_i` apply, but it is generally more helpful to think in terms of the spectral processing of the Stokes field rather than a simple gain.
+For this reason, we prefer the general term "forward Brillouin scattering" to "forward SBS", which you may also encounter.
+See refs. :cite:p:`Wolff:2017` :cite:p:`Wolff:2022` for detailed discussion of this issue.

 SBS equations of motion
 -----------------------------------------